ar1st0crat/NWaves/README.md

 var ceps = cepstrum.Direct(signal);

-// in all previous cases the result of each transform was
+// in four previous cases the result of each transform was
 // a newly created object of DiscreteSignal class.

 // If the sequence of blocks must be processed then